 - Learn to "read" veneer

 - Learn to properly prepare the surface of the substrate

-- Learn to veneer curved surfaces with simple cauls
+- Veneering on curved surfaces with simple cauls

-- Learn easy ways to edge and cross band
+- Easy ways to edge and cross band

-- Learn to flatten veneer with various home brew formulations
+- How to flatten veneer with various home brew formulations

 There is a $45 annual registration fee that will be added to your the total amount of the class if this is the first class you are registering for this season.